 One rehabilitation program is implemented by staff of NGO Peoni.
 The program is based on a modified 12-step approach for those willing to give up drugs and is implemented at the Tabori Monastery.
-In 2007, the Tabori Rehabilitation Centre was approached by 397 people with substance disorders, including 175 people in the post-detoxification phase.
-Out of those, 157 people were referred to other monasteries.
-Seventeen patients have not used drugs up to present, four people remained at the monastery preferring to live a monastery life; five patients, including 4 drug users and one alcohol abuser, attended special certified counsellor training in Poland.
+In 2008, the Tabori Rehabilitation Centre was approached by 676 people with substance disorders.
+Out of those, 97 men and 38 women completed rehabilitation course (4-6 month); five people remained at the monastery preferring to live a monastery life; five patients, including 4 drug users and one alcohol abuser, attended special certified counsellor training in Poland and currently work as helpers with addicts.

 The Bishop St. Gabriel Rehabilitation Centre was established in January 2007 as part of the substitution therapy program with methadone under the GFATM Project 'Strengthening National Response for Effective HIV/AIDS Prevention and Control in Georgia 2003-2007'.
 People with drug addictions can come to the centre regardless of their faith and confession and receive psychological support either in groups or individually, discuss spiritual issues, visit sacred places and get to know the monastery life.
 They also receive ergotherapy (occupational therapy), including painting, working with felt and enamel, and wood engraving.
 The centre staff also works with clients' family members.
-Since its opening, the Centre has worked with 120 drug users and has a capacity of 20 patients /beds.
+Since its opening, the Centre has worked with 200 drug users for the end of 2008.